HMS Flirt – Master Shipwright Edition (2024 Updated Kit to include 3-D Printed Cutter)

 • Keel, bulkheads and lower deck laser cut using the highest quality 2 and 3mm birch plywood

-• Laser etched and cut deck in maple
+• Laser etched and cut deck in limewood

 • All wood laser cut parts are in 1mm, 1.5mm, 2mm, 3mm and 4mm boxwood

-• Cast black resin 4 pounder and half pounder cannon barrels along with black acrylic cannon balls
+• Cast black 3-D Printed resin 4 pounder and half pounder cannon barrels along with steel cannon balls

-• Double planked hull in limewood for first planking and boxwood for second planking
+• Double planked hull in 1x5mm limewood for first planking and 1x4mm boxwood for second planking

 • Walnut dowel for mast and yards